Valerio Corte

 Valerio Corte (Venice, 1530 – Genoa, 1580) was an Italian painter and alchemist of the Renaissance.

 He was the father of the painter Cesare Corte, and is known to have been acquainted with Titian.
 He was a topic of the Rafaello Soprani.
 He travelled to France as a mercenary.
-He helped introduce venetian painting styles, both by works and his work as an art merchant, to Genoa, where he befriended Luca Cambiaso.
-Few of his works are documented.
-He is said to have sold all his property to fund his research on alchemy, and died a pauper in Genoa.
+He helped introduce Venetian painting styles, both by works and his work as an art merchant, to Genoa, where he befriended Luca Cambiaso.
+A few of his works are documented.
+He is said to have sold all his property to fund his research on alchemy and died a pauper in Genoa.